vinodbalagoni/Employee-Management-System/README.md

 # Employee-Management-System
-In this priject i have implemented CRUD Operation Of employee.
+In this project i have implemented CRUD Operation Of employee.